 I’m not ashamed to say that before moving to Bend, I lived in an area of New Jersey that was (and still is) determined to run on Dunkin.
 Where I grew up, craft coffee and micro-roasting and contemporary latte art and barista life were not a thing.
 They still aren’t, and I’m OK with that.
 It’s refreshing to visit family and find that the “best coffee” is actually some steamy drip served at the bagel shop around the corner.
 No frills, just a piping hot styrofoam cup and a fat everything bagel dripping with butter.
 SO GOOD.

 Really, I appreciate both of these worlds.
-The finely tuned craft coffee, Wingtip boot wearing world, AND the east coast cup of joe from a dirty bagel shop world.
+The finely tuned craft coffee, Wingtip boot wearing one, AND the east coast cup of joe from a dirty bagel shop world.
 Both are awesome in their own right, and both serve a purpose.
 And the latter reminds us that not everyone gets to live in or even visit a place where good espresso takes precedence.
-This is special, people.
-And I don’t know about you, but every so often I’m going to to my best to remember where the warm cup of awesomeness in my hands came from, and everyone and everything that went into it.
+In other words: our fancy coffee is special, people.
+And I don’t know about you, but every so often I’m going to do my best to remember where the warm cup of awesomeness in my hands comes from, and everyone and everything that went into it.

-From an east coast kid who can’t taste notes for shit but who has come to appreciate the finer micro-roasts and brew processes in life: Thanks, Backporch, for reminding me where quality coffee comes from.
+From an east coast kid who can’t taste notes for shit, but who has come to appreciate the finer micro-roasts and brew processes in life: Thanks, Backporch, for reminding me where quality coffee comes from.
 And thanks for backin’ that ass up in the best way possible since 2007.
 Keep up the good work of making some of the finest coffee in Bend.
-I’ll leave you with this…
+Until soon.